AoTTG-R/Vanilla/README.md

 # Vanilla
-A minimally modified source of Feng Li's Attack on Titan Tribute Game.
+A minimally modified decompiled source dump of AoTTG(01042015).